Business training, night planning and employees talking about corporate proposal on internet in dark office at night.

 Tax operations teams conduct their annual year-end reporting in a highly condensed timeline.
 Financial institutions must issue Forms 1098, as well as 1099, by January 31 of the year following the tax year in which the income was earned.
 The deadline ensures taxpayers have sufficient time to include the reported income in their tax returns, due by April 15 (without extension).
 Year-end data necessary for effective information reporting is finalized in the first two weeks of January, putting the tax operations team in a challenging position to meet the January 31 deadline.

 On-time filing is dependent on income payment feeds from business units along with reference data from the onboarding and “know your customer” teams.
 These determine who is reportable, what income is reportable and what needs to be aggregated within the Internal Revenue Service (IRS) guidelines.
 As a result, potentially millions of forms are created, validated, printed and mailed.
-This process is never what we would classify as “straight through processing” (STP); there are always needs for exception processing to allow for edits, technology failures and income reclassifications.
-Tax operations can find themselves in the hot seat, complying with deadlines as best as they can.
+This process is never what we would classify as “straight through processing”; there are always needs for exception processing to allow for edits, technology failures and income reclassifications.
+Tax operations can find itself in the hot seat, complying with deadlines as best as it can.

-Having a robust checkout process is best in class, but with so many forms, it’s hard to find a good statistical sample to help with the upcoming submission.
+Having a robust checkout process is best in class, but with so many forms, it’s difficult to find a good statistical sample to help with the upcoming submission.

 To complicate things further, the IRS has more than 25 different types of information returns.
 Keeping up with new and changing requirements is a challenge in itself.